-Double check again with the table in the Annex that the dip switches are in the correct positions.
+Double check again with the DIL SWITCH (S2 and S1) table that the dip switches are in the correct positions.
 Make sure they are pushed fully into the ON position or OFF position, not halfway between.

-E) Powering the Transmitter
+D) Powering the Transmitter